osamusg/SpeAnaLED/README.md

     - Simply use a PC sound card or device to play music on your favorite player, for example, foobar2000, Youtube or Amazon Music in various browsers, AppleMusic (iTunes), Spotify desktop app, etc., **SpeAnaLED** should intercept sounds and work.
 - **SpeAnaLED** can be re-sized, so you can reside on your PC desktop by putting it on your "Startup" folder.
 - **SpeAnaLED** is a tiny program.
 Its size of executable file is about 64KB itsdelf, about 900KB including dlls.
 In the case of my 8 years old PC, CPU load is 0.1% or less, uses about 90MB process memory.
 No use of DirextX 2D, only GDI/GDI+ Win32API(System.Drawing(.Drawing2D)) is used.
+- Yes, this is a one of "Reinventing the wheel" project.

 ## Requirements
 - Windows PC with WASAPI (Vista or later)